hjortureh/spine.tabs/README.md

 # Tab Controller for Spine.js

-Tabs behaviour written as a Spine.js controller
+Simple tabs behavior written as a Spine.js controller

 Features